-ole 7.3.15B: Fast track qualitying criteria alifying criteria Response Sta te transport planning 1 Is the land on which you propose development impacted by DTMR planning for: (a) planned upgrades to a railway , or (b) future railway land ?
-Editor's note: To demonstrate compliance, a DTMR property search (dated less than three months from lodgement of the application) indicating no requirements is recommended.
-No(Demonstrated with written evidence from DTMR which confirms that the subject site is not impacted by DTMR planning).YesApplication cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.
+Qua alifying criteria Response Sta te transport planning 1 Is the land on which you propose development impacted by DTMR planning for future railway land ?
+NoDemonstrated with a copy of the DA mapping system print report which confirms that the subject site is not impacted by DTMR planning.YesApplication cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.
 Sta te transport protection 2 Will the proposed development require the need for works within 25 metres of a railway or future railway land ?
-Editor's note: Works includes building work and operational work as defined under the Sustainable Planning Act 2009 .
-NoorN/AApplication should contain a site/layout planwhich demonstrates that works are not proposedwithin 25 metres of the corridor.YesApplication cannot qualify for the fast trackassessment pathway and must follow thestandard SARA assessment.
-3 a) Does your subject site include an overland flow path?
-Editor's note: An overland flow path is Open space floodway channels, road reserves, pavement expanses and other flow paths that convey flows typically in excess of the capacity of the minor drainage system (Road Drainage Manual - March 2010).
-OR Yes Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.
-No Proceed to question 3b. b) Is the point at which stormwater leaves your site within 50 metres of a flood hazard/prone area as indicated in the relevant local government planning scheme that adjoins a railway or within future Yes Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.
+Editor's note: Works includes building work and operational work as defined under the Act.
+No or N/A Application should contain a site/layout plan which demonstrates that works are not proposed within 25 metres of the corridor.
+Yes Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.
+3 (a) Does your subject site include an overland flow path?
+Editor's note: An overland flow path is open space floodway channels, road reserves, pavement expanses and other flow paths that convey flows typically in excess of the capacity of the minor drainage system (Road Drainage Manual - March 2010).
+No Proceed to question 3(b).
+Yes Application cannot qualify for the fast track assessment pathway and must follow the AND standard SARA assessment. (b) Is the point at which stormwater leaves your site within 50 metres of a flood hazard/prone area as indicated in the relevant local government planning scheme that adjoins a railway or future No Proceed to question 3(c).
+Applicant should supply a copy of the relevant railway land?
+Editor's note: Flood hazard/prone area terminology may vary between local planning scheme map which demonstrates that a point of discharge is located 50 metres or more from the flood hazard/prone area.